facebook/infer/_docs/04-absint-framework.md

 ---
 docid: absint-framework
-title: Building checkers with the abstract interpretation framework
+title: Building checkers with the Infer.AI framework
 layout: docs
 permalink: /docs/absint-framework.html
 ---

-Infer has a new framework for quickly developing abstract interpretation-based checkers (intraprocedural or interprocedural).
+Infer.AI is a framework for quickly developing abstract interpretation-based checkers (intraprocedural or interprocedural).
 You define only:

 (1) An abstract domain (type of abstract state plus `<=`, `join`, and `widen` operations)